ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * If the leaving node has been observing the associated resource at ace-group/GROUPNAME/nodes/NODENAME, the Group Manager sends an unsolicited 4.04 (Not Found) error response to the leaving node, as specified in {{Section 4.3.2 of I-D.ietf-ace-key-groupcomm}}.

 Furthermore, the Group Manager might intend to evict all the current group members from the group at once.
-In such a case, if the Joining Responses sent by the Group Manager to nodes joining the group (see {{ssec-join-resp}}) specify a URI in the 'control_group_uri' parameter defined in {{Section 4.3.1 of I-D.ietf-ace-key-groupcomm}}, then the Group Manager MUST additionally send a DELETE request targeting the URI specified in the 'control_group_uri' parameter (OPT10).
+In such a case, if the Join Responses sent by the Group Manager to nodes joining the group (see {{ssec-join-resp}}) specify a URI in the 'control_group_uri' parameter defined in {{Section 4.3.1 of I-D.ietf-ace-key-groupcomm}}, then the Group Manager MUST additionally send a DELETE request targeting the URI specified in the 'control_group_uri' parameter (OPT10).

 If the leaving node has not exclusively the role of monitor, the Group Manager performs the following actions.